Environmental issues in Australia: South Australia

-Water use

-Water use is a major sustainability issue in Australia.
-Water is becoming a very very big problem for not only Australia but worldwide as where there are droughts occurring more often and only having limited use of the water and then there are even places that don't have any water at all such as India etc, we need conserve our water for the future and get more access to the water since we only have roughly 5% access to it.

 Urbanisation

 Australia is one of the most urbanised countries in the world.
 Many Australian cities have large urban footprints and are characterised by an unsustainable low density urban sprawl.
 This places demand on infrastructure and services which contributes to the problems of land clearing, pollution, transport related emissions, energy consumption, invasive species, automobile dependency and urban heat islands.

 The urban sprawl continues to increase at a rapid rate in most Australian cities, particularly the state capital cities, all of which (with the exception of Hobart) are metropoleis.
 In some centres, such as Sydney and Greater Western Sydney, Greater Melbourne and South East Queensland large metropolitan conurbations threaten to extend for hundreds of kilometres and based on current population growth rates are expected to become megacities in the 21st century.
-Most Australian cities population growth is a result of migration in contrast to the Birth rate and fertility rate in Australia, which is contributing to the ongoing trend of urbanisation.
+Most Australian cities population growth is a result of migration in contrast to the birth rate and fertility rate in Australia, which is contributing to the ongoing trend of urbanisation.

 In recent years, some cities have implemented transit-oriented development strategies to curb the urban sprawl.
 Notable examples include Melbourne 2030, South East Queensland Regional Plan and the Sydney Metropolitan Strategy.
 There are also population decentralisation programs at state and federal levels aimed at shifting populations out of the major centres and stemming the drivers to rapid urbanisation.
 Albury-Wodonga was part of the federal government's program of decentralisation begun in the 1970s, which has at times had relocation policies for immigration.
 The Victorian government has run a decentralisation program since the 1960s, having had a ministerial position appointed and ongoing promotional and investment programs for stimulating growth in Regional Victoria.
 However policy has swung over the decades, primarily due to local development priorities and agendas and a lack of federal co-ordination to the problem.

 Issues include large quantities of e-waste and toxic waste going into landfill.
-Australia does not have restrictions on the dumping of toxic materials that are common in other countries, such as dumping Cathode Ray Tubes which leach heavy metals into water catchments.
+Australia does not have restrictions on the dumping of toxic materials that are common in other countries, such as dumping cathode-ray tubes which leach heavy metals into water catchments.
 Due to the lack of sufficient sites for toxic waste disposal large quantities of toxic waste are trucked between states to remote dumping grounds or exported overseas in ships.